sanger-tol/pipelines-website/markdown/usage/intro_for_dummies.md

 # Pipeline :musical_note:

 Now let's get the pipeline running and make some music with your data!

+Go to the [Pipelines section](/pipelines) to browse our collection of pipelines.
-The following sections provide the official usage guidelines.
-Don't worry if some parts seem unclear or if you encounter issues – we're here to help!
-Feel free to [send me your questions](https://forms.gle/Rn1bWMXamhdoBBeDA) or open an issue on our repository.
+Don't worry if some parts seem unclear or if you encounter issues – we're here to help &#x1F91D; !
+Feel free to open an issue on our repository, and we'll get to it.